fergaljoconnor/fergaljoconnor.github.io_dev/content/post/zero_v.md

     next: B
 }
 ```

-If B is another MyStruct, we might have something.It's a little like a linked list.
-Every node contains some data and the final next pointer will just be a pointer to the next chunk of data.
+If B is another MyStruct, we might have something.
+It's a little like a linked list.
+Every node contains some data and the final next field will just be a pointer to the next chunk of data.
 Except that's not how linked lists work, because the final pointer should be a null.
 So what does a null look like in Rust?
 It's usually just an Option.
 But a None in an option is an object that is null and we want to express a type that is null.
 The closest thing to this is probably the unit type, ().

 So lets take another go at defining our struct.
-We want the next field to either be a MyStruct or the unit type.
-And lets change the type name to reflect the linked list idea.
+We know we want the next field to either be a MyStruct or the unit type.
+And we'll change the type name to reflect the linked list idea.

 ```Rust
 struct Node<A, B: NextNode> {